 - H-1.
 Need for Release Agreement.
-The release deputy will prepare a Release Order and Agreement for inmates who receive a conditional release, from the judge or court release officer, personal recognizance, responsible party recognizance or post security release. - H-2.
+The release deputy shall prepare a Release Order and Agreement for inmates who receive a conditional release from the judge or Release Assistance Officer or who meet criteria for personal recognizance, responsible party recognizance or security release. - H-2.
 Contact with a Victim of Domestic Violence.
 An inmate in custody for a domestic violence offense must not have any contact with the victim of the offense.
-A victim may post security for an inmate, but cannot be present when the release deputy releases the inmate.
+A victim may post security for an inmate, but cannot be present when the deputy releases the inmate.
 Such restriction on contact must be part of a Release Order and Agreement.
 The Release Order and Agreement will contain the following information: - a.
-No contact with the victim.
-To protect the privacy of the victim, staff will not put the victim's address or phone number on the Release Order and Agreement. - b.
-The inmate may not return to the scene of the offense, even if the scene is his or her house.
+No contact with the victim(s).
+To protect the privacy of the victim, staff shall not put the victim's address or phone number on the Release Order and Agreement. - b.
+The inmate may not return to the scene of the offense, even if the scene is their house.
 The court of jurisdiction is the only authority that may give a released inmate permission to return.
-The inmate must provide a different address than that of the victim and it must be a physical house address and not a P.O.
+The inmate must provide a different address than that of the victim and it must be a physical lodging address and not a P.O.
 Box number. - H-3.
 Content of Release Agreements.
 Release agreements and security release agreements require the same information, except that a security release agreement contains security deposit information.
-For the purposes of this policy, when the term "release agreement" is used it also applies to security release agreements.
+For the purposes of this policy, when the term "release agreement" is used it also applies to security release agreements. - H-4.

-H-4.
 Release Conditions.
-The Release Assistance Officer or a court order may subject the inmate to specific conditions for release.
-The release deputy will check all court orders and other documents authorizing release thoroughly for conditions of release.
-He will enter each applicable condition in JMS so they appear on the printed Release Order and Agreement for the inmate.
+The Release Assistance Officer or a court order may require the inmate to follow specific conditions for release.
+The release deputy shall check all court orders and other documents authorizing release thoroughly for conditions of release.
+The deputy shall ensure each applicable condition of release is listed in the JMS and also appears on the printed Release Order and Agreement for the inmate.